CtrlK

 Workflow Clarity

-The 5 'key analysis steps' are listed but only step 1 has any concrete implementation.
-Steps 2-5 are vague descriptions with no code, no validation checkpoints, and no feedback loops.
-There's no guidance on what to do when suspicious certificates are found or how to verify findings.
+The 5 'key analysis steps' are listed but lack sequencing detail, validation checkpoints, and error handling.
+Steps 2-5 are vague descriptions with no concrete implementation.
+There's no feedback loop for verifying results or handling API failures, and no guidance on what to do when suspicious certificates are found.

 1 / 3